Biennale of Sydney: 23rd Biennale of Sydney (2022)

 The 23rd Biennale of Sydney, titled rīvus, was presented under the artistic direction of José Roca.
 Exhibits were held at various locations in the city including Art Gallery of New South Wales, Museum of Contemporary Art Australia, National Art School, The Rocks and Parramatta.

 24th Biennale of Sydney (2024)

-The 24th Biennale of Sydney, titled Ten Thousand Suns, will be presented under the artistic direction of Cosmin Costinaș and Inti Guerrero.
-Exhibits will be held at various locations in the city including the Art Gallery of New South Wales, the Chau Chak Wing Museum, Museum of Contemporary Art, UNSW Galleries, and White Bay Power Station.
+The 24th Biennale of Sydney, titled Ten Thousand Suns, was presented under the artistic direction of Cosmin Costinaș and Inti Guerrero.
+Exhibits were held at various locations in the city including the Art Gallery of New South Wales, the Chau Chak Wing Museum, Museum of Contemporary Art, UNSW Galleries, and White Bay Power Station.
+One of the artworks presented at the 24th Biennale of Sydney was created by Udeido Collective.